Edible roots for the community garden

 Root crops are a concentrated source of dietary carbohydrates and proteins.
 They are among humanity’s oldest crops.

-• with shared gardening space for root crops which grow as spreading vines
+• shared gardening space for root crops which grow as spreading crops

-• with larger allotments of a size to cope with spreading vines
+• larger allotments of a size to cope with spreading crops

 Root crops come in both annual and perennial forms (perennials are those taking longer than two years to produce a crop).